ckeditor/ckeditor5/docs/installation/advanced/predefined-builds.md

 npm install --save-dev <package-name>
 ```

 This will install the package and add it to `package.json`.
 You can also edit `package.json` manually.
-Keep in mind however, that all packages (excluding `@ckeditor/ckeditor5-dev-*`) {@link installation/getting-started/installing-plugins#requirements must have the same version as the base editor package}.
+Keep in mind, however, that all packages (excluding `@ckeditor/ckeditor5-dev-*`) {@link installation/getting-started/installing-plugins#requirements must have the same version as the base editor package}.

 <info-box hint>
 	Due to the non-deterministic way how npm installs packages, it is recommended to run `rm -rf node_modules && npm install` when in doubt.
 This will prevent some packages from getting installed more than once in `node_modules/` (which might lead to broken builds).